Circassians in Israel: British Mandate

 Circassians in Palestine maintained good relations with the Yishuv and later the Jewish community in Israel, in part due to the language shared with many of the First Aliyah immigrants from Russia who settled in the Galilee.
 Circassians and Jews also sympathized with each other's histories of exile.
 When conflict between Jews and Arabs began during the British Mandate, the Circassians most often took either neutral or pro-Jewish stances.

+The 1922 census of Palestine lists 656 Circassian language speakers (3 in the Southern District, 9 in Jerusalem-Jaffa, and 641 in the Northern District), including 15 in municipal areas (3 in Jerusalem, 3 in Jaffa, 5 in Haifa, 1 in Tiberias, and 3 in Beersheba).

 State of Israel

 The Circassians preferred to remain neutral in the 1948 Arab–Israeli War.
-At their community leaders' request, since 1958, all male Circassians must complete the mandatory military service in the Israel Defense Forces upon reaching the age of majority, while females do not.
-In this, they are equal to the Israeli Jews and the Israeli Druze populations living in the State of Israel proper (this excludes most of the Druze population living on the Golan Heights).
+At their community leaders' request, since 1958, all male Circassians must complete the mandatory military service in the Israel Defense Forces upon reaching the age of majority, while females do not, mainly due to cultural difference.
+In this, they are equal to the Israeli Druze population living in the State of Israel, while both men and women serve among Israeli Jews.
 The percentage of the army recruits among the Circassian community in Israel is particularly high.
 Many Circassians also serve in the Israel National Police, Israel Border Police, and the Israel Prison Service.

 In 1976, the Circassian community won the right to maintain its own educational system separate from the Israeli government's Department of Arab Affairs.
 As a result, the community manages its own separate educational system, which ensures that its culture is passed down to the younger generations.
 In 2011, a bill was passed by the Knesset to allocate NIS 680 million to the development of education, tourism, and infrastructure in Circassian and Druze villages.